RenierChaves/Tars/NOTES.md

 ```

 ## Pointers
 When a variable is created in C++, a memory address is assigned to the variable.
 And when we assign a value to the variable, it is stored in this memory address.
 A pointer however, is a variable that stores the memory address as its value.
-A pointer variable points to a data type (like int or string) of the same type, and is created with the Pointer operator (`*`).
+A pointer variable points to a data type (like int or string) of the same type, and is created with the `*` operator.
 The address of the variable you're working with is assigned to the pointer.
-To access the memory address of a variable, just use the Reference operator (`&`) before the variable name, and the result will represent where the variable is stored:
+To access the memory address of a variable, just use the reference `&` operator before the variable name, and the result will represent where the variable is stored:
 ```C++
 int number = 10;
 int* myPointer = &number; // Outputs 0x6dfed4
 ```

-However, you can also use the pointer to get the value of the variable, by using the Pointer operator (`*`) before the pointer variable (the Dereference operator):
+However, you can also use the pointer to get the value of the variable, by using the operator `*` before the pointer variable (the Dereference operator):
 ```C++
 int number = 10;  // Variable declaration
 int* myPointer = &number;    // Pointer declaration